-Hundreds of Jennifer’s poems appear in The American Journal of Poetry, Chiron Review, the Santa Clara Review, The Main Street Rag, POEM, The San Pedro River Review, Maryland Literary Review, Third Wednesday, Mad River Review, Oyster River Pages, Modern Haiku, The Haibun Journal, Frogpond, the major Japanese newspapers The Asahi Shimbun and The Mainichi, and many other literary journals and invited anthologies.
+Hundreds of Jennifer’s poems appear in The Columbia Review, The American Journal of Poetry, Chiron Review, the Santa Clara Review, The Main Street Rag, POEM, The San Pedro River Review, Maryland Literary Review, Third Wednesday, Mad River Review, Oyster River Pages, Modern Haiku, The Haibun Journal, Frogpond, the major Japanese newspapers The Asahi Shimbun and The Mainichi, and many other literary journals and invited anthologies.

-The recipient of many poetry commissions, Jennifer Hambrick has been engaged to pen a new cycle of poems as poet laureate of the 75th-anniversary season of the world-class Chamber Music Columbus concert series (2022-23).
+The recipient of many poetry commissions, Jennifer will present a new cycle of poems as poet laureate of the 75th-anniversary season of the world-class Chamber Music Columbus concert series (2022-23).
 On commission from the Johnstone Fund for New Music and the Sunday at Central concert series, Jennifer penned a new set of poems to accompany Antonio Vivaldi’s baroque masterpiece, The Four Seasons, and performed the poems in a September 2019 concert featuring the concertmasters of the Columbus Symphony Orchestra as soloists.
 Those poems, “The Four Seasons According to Her,” have been hand calligraphed by the noted calligrapher Ann Alaia Woods and illustrated by visual artist Evangelia Philippidis, and will be presented as a multi-panel contribution to the exhibition “the Language of Creativity,” September – October 2021, at the Dublin Arts Council Gallery.